 After two years of meager attendance in the National League, Morgan Bulkeley disbanded the Hartford franchise.
 On November 12, 1877, Ferguson signed with the Chicago White Stockings as their new player-manager, his only season away from the East Coast.
 Club president William Hulbert inked him at the behest of Al Spalding, who held Ferguson in high regard and admired his intensity and fiery management style.

 But 1878 was a rocky season from the start.
 Ferguson installed himself at shortstop, despite having played the position only sparingly over the previous decade.
 He brought in his old friend Joe Start to play first base and signed Frank Hankinson for third.
 This pushed Cap Anson into left field; the only time in his career he didn’t predominantly man an infield position.
 Terry Larkin also came over from Hartford but managed just a 29-26 record.
 Ferguson, though, had his finest year with the bat; he hit .351, third in the league, in 61 games, and led the league in on-base percentage.
-Despite leading the league in runs scored, hits, batting average, on-base percentage, and slugging, the White Stockings finished with a .500 record, 30-30, in next to last place.
+Despite leading the league in runs scored, hits, batting average, on-base percentage, and slugging, the White Stockings finished with a .500 record, 30-30, in fourth place of six teams.

 Many saw the season as a glowing failure of Ferguson’s.
 He had a talented squad but couldn’t lift them to near the top of the standings.
 Hulbert meddled all season, and Fergy rode his men hard, too hard in the opinion of many.
 He abused his men and wore out his welcome in Chicago.
 Even Spalding, who had lauded his style, later complained about Ferguson in America’s National Game, “He was no master of the arts of finesse.
 He had no tact.
 He knew nothing of the subtle science of handling men by strategy rather than by force.”
 Spalding’s book captured Ferguson rather fairly.
 In one light he was roundly praised and respected for his accomplishments and contributions to the game.
 In another light, he was chastised for his overbearing nature.
 After the season, Anson was named manager and planted himself at first base for the next two decades.